ctrliq/kernel-src-tree/Documentation/admin-guide/cgroup-v2.rst

 	Note that this is subtly different from setting memory.swap.max to 0, as it still allows for pages to be written to the zswap pool.
+	This setting has no effect if zswap is disabled, and swapping is allowed unless memory.swap.max is set to 0.

   memory.pressure
 	A read-only nested-keyed file.